(289) 278-8964

 Our Team

-Our therapists are experienced and certified in Pediatric OT, SLP, and ABA Therapy
+Our therapists are experienced and certified in Pediatric Speech-Language Pathology, Occupational Therapy, and ABA

 Parsa Houshvar